Houston Cougars men's basketball: Big 12

 In September 2021, the University of Houston was invited to join the Big 12 Conference, along with Cincinnati, UCF and BYU.
 The Cougars began Big 12 play in the 2023–24 season.
 In their first year of play, the Cougars went 32–5 overall, 15–3 in conference play, to claim an outright regular season title.

-In 2024–25, the Cougars had one of the greatest seasons in school history: they won the Big 12 conference regular season and tournament titles; were a #1 seed in the NCAA tournament, and advanced to the national championship game in thrilling fashion, surviving close battles with Purdue in the Sweet 16 and a heavily favored Duke in the national semifinal.
-The Cougars would lose a lead as large as 12 in the title game, narrowly falling to Florida in the final moments.
+In the 2024–25 season, the Cougars enjoyed one of the most successful campaigns in school history.
+They won both the Big 12 Conference regular-season and tournament titles, earned the No. 1 seed in the NCAA tournament, and advanced to the national championship game.
+En route to the final, they survived close contests against Purdue in the Sweet 16 and a heavily favoured Duke Team in the national semifinal.
+In the championship game, the Cougars surrendered a lead of as many as 12 points before narrowly losing to Florida in the closing moments.